analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 Applications are loaded, debugged, and run using OpenOCD and GDB.
 This section shows how to do this specifically with MSYS on Windows, but very similar methods can be used under Linux.
 In fact, if you prefer to develop using Linux, see the section [Installing the Developer Tools \(Linux\)](#installing-the-developer-tools-linux) below.

-The MAX78000FTHR has an integrated daplink debuggger.
+The MAX78000FTHR has an integrated daplink debugger.

 1. Connect the FTHR to your host PC with a USB cable.
 Windows will enumerate a daplink device and-thumb drive device.